priyankazhr/priyankazhr/README.md

 - 👋 Hi, I’m @priyankazhr
-- 👀 I’m interested in Bussiness
+- 👀 I’m interested in Data Analyst
 - 🌱 I’m currently learning Web Programming & Data Analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...